 You'll spend your final year working on a research project in one of our laboratories.
 You will have access to the state-of-the-art instrumentation that our department has to offer.

-You will carry out a research project related to green chemistry.
+You will carry out a research project related to green or sustainable chemistry, which may be undertaken in our Green Chemistry Centre of Excellence.
 You'll learn principles and techniques of advanced chemistry which you'll be able to draw on in your future career.
 Recent projects have investigated:

 Our modules may change to reflect the latest academic thinking and expertise of our staff.